medplum/medplum/packages/docs/docs/self-hosting/load-testing.md

 Confirmed - we maxed out the database.

+As mentioned above, `rdsInstanceType` was configured at `t4g.medium` (the smallest available Postgres instance).
 The next step would be to increase the size of the Postgres instance.
-As mentioned above, `rdsInstanceType` was configured at `t4g.medium`.
-Stay tuned for next time when we increase the Postgres instance size, and look for max

-As mentioned above, `rdsInstanceType` was configured at `t4g.medium` (the smallest available Postgres instance).
 While upgrading `desiredServerCount`, `serverMemory`, and `serverCpu` happens fast, upgrading `rdsInstanceType` can take ~30 minutes.
 Start the CDK upgrade and grab a cup of coffee ☕

 Stay tuned for next time with the increased database size.